List of preserved BR Standard Class 9F locomotives: 92214

 Named in 2011 as Cock O' The North by the previous owners, and fully lined out in fictional BR Lined Black livery which the 9F's never carried.
-It is fully operational at the Great Central Railway.
+It is awaiting overhaul at the Great Central Railway.

 On loan to the East Lancashire Railway between 2006 and 2008, it was then bought by the 92214 Locomotive Group (based at the Midland Railway Centre), and fully restored to working order.
 Like no. 92203, this locomotive was named after being preserved.
 The name had been carried by three locomotives on the former London and North Eastern Railway (LNER), of classes P2 its rebuilt form as A2/2, and C11.
 The name was suggested by Valerie Walter, the Company Secretary of the company owning the locomotive (PV Premier Limited), whose grandfather served with the Gordon Highlanders during the First World War (Cock o' the North being the traditional epithet attached to the Chief of the Gordon Clan of Scotland), with no prior knowledge that the name had been used by the LNER for some of their locomotives.

 A ten-year boiler overhaul was completed over 2012/13, and on 29 June 2013 it gained a full ten year boiler ticket.
 After arriving at the GCR earlier that month, on 27 January 2014 it was announced that 92214 had been personally bought by the GCR chairman, and was to remain there.

 92214 appeared at the GCR gala in 'weathered' plain BR black livery, and the 'Cock O' The North' name was removed.
 92214 was subsequently repainted into lined BR Brunswick Green as carried by sister loco 92220 'Evening Star'.
 92214 was temporarily renamed Central Star before being again renamed Leicester City after the football team won the 2015-16 Premier League.

 In August 2015, 92214 was briefly named Cromwell.

-In 2023 92214 was acquired by the David Clarke Railway Trust, to become a permanent member of the GCR fleet.
+In 2023, 92214 was acquired by the David Clarke Railway Trust, to become a permanent member of the GCR fleet.
 The locomotive has been repainted in authentic BR unlined black with nameplates removed.